conorbarryhoke/Capstone/README.md

 <span><img src="https://raw.githubusercontent.com/conorbarryhoke/Capstone/master/assets/prime_workflow.bmp"><span>

-Refer to background for feature dictionary csv.
+Refer to /background/ for feature dictionary csv and full workflow diagram (Supplemental Excel)

 To support the prime workflow, the folder structure and associated data files is as follows: